fluxcd/notification-controller/docs/spec/v1beta1/alert.md

 	// +required
 	EventSources []CrossNamespaceObjectReference `json:"eventSources"`

+	// Short description of the impact and affected cluster.
+	// +optional
+	Summary string `json:"summary,omitempty"`

 	// This flag tells the controller to suspend subsequent events dispatching.
 	// Defaults to false.
 	// +optional